zicoz18/local-subnet-development-tutorial/README.md

 #### General steps to interact with precompiles

 1. While creating the subnet you will be prompted `Advanced: Would you like to add a custom precompile to modify the EVM?:` answer `Yes` then choose the precompile you would like to add.
 Make sure to add your address as admin by following `Add admin` and entering your address.
-Do not forget that you can always get more details by selecting `More info` inside command line.
+Do not forget that you can always get more details by selecting `More info` inside the command line.

    > If you are adding the `Transaction allow list` precompile, make sure to add the airdrop reciever address as admin so that the address with funds could send transactions.

-2. Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and remix's environment is using `Injected Web3`.
+2. Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and the remix's environment is using `Injected Web3`.
 Then, create a solidity file with respective recommended file name and add the respective precompile interface, refer to specific precompile to see details.

 3. Load precompile to the respective address, refer to specific precompile to see their addresses.
 4. Call precompile functions